-Precertification is required before we will cover benefits for a transplant.
-Your Doctor must certify, and we must agree, that the transplant is Medically Necessary.
+You or your Provider must call our Transplant Department for Precertification prior to the Covered Procedure whether this is performed in an Inpatient or Outpatient setting.
+Your Doctor must certify, and we must agree, that the Covered Procedure is Medically Necessary.
 Your Doctor should send a written request for Precertification to us as soon as possible to start this process.
 Not getting Precertification will result in a denial of benefits.

-Please note that there are cases where your Provider asks for approval for Human Leukocyte Antigen (HLA) testing, donor searches and/or a collection and storage of stem cells prior to the final decision as to what transplant procedure will be needed.
+Please note that there are cases where your Provider asks for approval for Human Leukocyte Antigen (HLA) testing, donor searches and/or a collection and storage of stem cells prior to the final decision as to what Covered Procedure will be needed.
 In these cases, the HLA testing and donor search charges will be covered as routine diagnostic tests.
 The collection and storage request will be reviewed for Medical Necessity and may be approved.
-However, such an approval for HLA testing, donor search and/or collection and storage is NOT an approval for the later transplant.
-A separate Medical Necessity decision will be needed for the transplant.
+However, such an approval for HLA testing, donor search and/or collection and storage is NOT an approval for the later Covered Procedure.
+A separate Medical Necessity decision will be needed for the Covered Procedure.